AdaCore/learn/content/courses/advanced-ada/chapters/statements.rst

 Simple and Compound Statements
 ------------------------------

-We can classify statements in simple and compound statements.
+We can classify statements as either simple or compound.
 Simple statements don't contain other statements; think of them as "atomic units" that cannot be further divided.
 Compound statements, on the other hand, may contain other
 |mdash| simple or compound |mdash| statements.